mvanniekerkHartwig/miniwe/README.md

 - name: The name of a workflow
 - version: The version of a workflow.
 MiniWE supports having multiple workflows with the same name if the version number is different.
-- params: List with input parameters of a workflow.
+- params: List of input parameters for a workflow.
 The values for these input parameters are defined in the "execution definition".
+- inputStages: List of input stages for a workflow.
+At the start of the run, these stages are expected to exist as directories in the run bucket.
+This implies that if input stages are defined, the run bucket must already be created prior to the run so that the input stage data can be populated.
 - stages: All stages of a workflow.
     - name: The name of a stage.
 This name is used as part of the kubernetes job name, and is used in subsequent stages to refer to as an input stage.